ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 Task Completed
 ```

-Browsing various webpages we dont find anything intresting, However as we scroll down we see various posts and text refrences near the posts stating Website is running Umbraco CMS.
+Even after browsing various webpages we don't find anything interesting, However as we scroll down we see various posts and text references near the posts and page source indicating website is running Umbraco CMS.

 ![umbraco](/assets/img/Posts/Remote/umbraco.png)

-A little bit of googling reveals Umbraco admin login page is located at `/umbraco` of the application.
-But since we don't have any crendentials we will move on to enumerate `NFS`.
+A little bit of googling reveals Umbraco CMS admin login page is located at `/umbraco`.
+But since we don't have any credentials we will move on to enumerate `NFS`.

 ![umbracologin](/assets/img/Posts/Remote/login.png)

 ### NFS - Port 2049

-Using `showmount` to check which NFS share are accessible to mount and who can mount them.
+We will use `showmount` tool to check which NFS share are accessible to mount and who can mount them.

 ```shell
 cfx:  ~/Documents/htb/remote